All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Updated last

-Japan loves a good party, so everyone needs a bit of extra energy from time to time.
-If you do too, make like a Japanese salaryman and have a Japanese energy drink from a convenience store for breakfast.
-They’re often found in their own section, often right in front of the register for quick access after a long night of nomikai (drinking parties with coworkers).
+Japan loves a good party, so everyone occasionally needs extra energy.
+If you do, too, you can try a Japanese energy drink from a convenience store.
+They’re often found right before the register for quick access after a long night of nomikai (drinking parties with coworkers).

-There are so many types of Japanese energy drinks in tiny glass bottles that at first glance it can seem daunting, but don’t worry.
+There are so many Japanese energy drinks in tiny glass bottles that, at first glance, it can seem daunting, but don’t worry.
 We’ve got you covered.

 Unlike typical energy drinks found abroad, such as Red Bull or Monster Energy, which focus on the caffeine content, Japanese energy drinks are a lot more complex.
 In fact, foreign energy drinks often have to change their recipe to fit Japanese rules.

-The type you find in Japanese convenience stores are actually referred to as ‘quasi-drugs’ or ‘nutrition drinks’ under Japanese regulation.
+The type you find in Japanese convenience stores is referred to as ‘quasi-drugs’ or ‘nutrition drinks’ under Japanese regulation.
 They’re identifiable by their tiny, ominous-looking brown glass bottles, sold in their own section separate from all the tasty Japanese convenience store food

 Japanese energy drinks can be sorted into three main categories: